azurecitadel/azurecitadel.github.io/labs/terraformingAKS.md

 Your Azure Provider section then only needs to contain `provider "azurerm" { }`.

-### Managed Service Identity
+### Option 3: Managed Service Identity

 Managed Service Identity is perfect for allowing code run on a virtual machine to have an automatically managed identity for logging into Azure without passing in credentials in the code.

 Once configured you can set the `use_msi` provider option in Terraform to `true` and the virtual machine will retrieve a token to access the Azure API.
 In this context MSI allows all users on that trusted machine to share the same authentication mechanism when running Terraform.